cinder/Cinder/CONTRIBUTING.md

 ```

 This is to avoid some nasty bugs that can be caused when the actual object returned is a subclass of `Object` and the method unwittingly returns a reference to an already destroyed temporary.

+#### Error Handling

+Avoid silent failures.
+In general, we use exceptions for cases that an application can recover from, such as when image decoding or glsl compilation fails.
+For situations that a user cannot possibly recover from, it is better to use assertions and the handy `CI_ASSERT` macro.
+However, as is the case many times, there are no rules set in stone for choosing one technique over the other, or choosing a different way to handle an error altogether (such as logging).
+When in doubt, post your code for peer review.

+Exceptions in core cinder code should all inherit from `ci::Exception`.

 [pr]: https://github.com/cinder/Cinder/pulls
 [issues]: https://github.com/cinder/Cinder/issues